This guide will highlight the Best To-Do List Apps for personal task management in 2021.

 - Enterprise – at $16 per member/month, all team features, dedicated account manager, and more.

 If you don’t want the hassle of complicated features and add-ons to manage your to-dos, this might be the best to-do list app for you.
 Checklist works on a basic principle of creating a checklist, associating tasks and subtasks, and setting reminders to keep track of progress.

-The application provides the flexibility of creating unlimited checklists and sharing with anyone to increase the overall productivity.
-It’s an easy to use application that helps the user to quickly get the hang of it.
+The application provides the flexibility of creating unlimited checklists and sharing with anyone to increase overall productivity.
+It’s an easy-to-use application that helps the user to quickly get the hang of it.